 The ordered life, as explained in this article, is the same as the middle class lifestyle in places such as America, Western Europe, and parts of Asia such as Japan, Taiwan, Thailand and South Korea.
 India and Red China, in particular, are also developing a middle class, as well.

 The middle class is the shining example of how hard work and minimal play, along with using your brain and your brawn to support yourself and your family, can succeed well in life.

-The ordered life of this article is characterized by the following qualities or characteristics:
+The middle class is characterized by the following qualities or characteristics:

-1. Fairly comfortable and secure economically, but not terribly wealthy.
+1. Fairly comfortable and secure economically, but not super wealthy.

-3. Usually lives in a family setting, at least to some degree, and believes in family values such as raising children, having a husband or wife, and living in a stable home.
+3. Usually lives in a family setting and believes in family values such as raising children, having a husband or wife, and living in a stable home.

-5. Believes in a positive God and a Western-style morality, in general.
+5. Believes in a Western-style morality, in general.
 This does not mean the person is religious.
-However, in most cases, middle class people accept the Judeo-Christian value system such as the Ten Commandments and the Golden Rule, even if they do not practice them perfectly.
+However, in most cases, middle class people accept the Judeo-Christian value system such as the Ten Commandments and the Golden Rule.

 In contrast, the ruling class and the poverty-stricken classes have more negative attitudes and are more amoral, believing instead in the law of the jungle - that might makes right and the elite must rule.

 6. Does not feel like a total victim like the very poor, nor is a total vampire like the ruling class in most nations.
-The middle class contains a little of both the vampire mentality and the victim mentality.
-They may be in the same person or family, but it is moderate and not too disruptive to the society or to the family.
+People of the middle class often have a little of both the vampire mentality and the victim mentality.
+However, it is usually moderate and not too disruptive.

 7. Is part of a capitalist or free market society.
 Some economic and political freedom appear to be necessary to have a thriving middle class.